oskariorg/oskari-docs/md/documentation/backend/upgrading.md

 When upgrading Oskari version the database schema needs to be upgraded as well.
 As of version 1.31.0 Oskari-server will be upgraded an existing database automatically using http://flywaydb.org/.
 This requires a manual upgrade to 1.30.0 database schema using steps described at the end of this document.
+After this the upgrade is automatic and the purpose of this document is to describe the procedure and provide insight for debugging on possible error scenarios.

 The migration happens when the updated webapp is started.
 The software version is recorded into the database and each upgrade script that is tagged with a later version is executed in version sequence on startup and the current